exonum/exonum-doc/src/get-started/java-binding.md

 [transaction][exonum-transaction] execution result
 (which may be either success or failure) to their users.

-The implementation of `Transaction#execute` method must be a pure function, i.e. for the given transaction to produce the same _observable_ result on all nodes of the system.
+An implementation of the `Transaction#execute` method must be a pure function, i.e. it must produce the same _observable_ result on all the nodes of the system for the given transaction.
 An observable result is the one that affects the blockchain state hash:<!-- TODO: link the definition? -->
 a write to a collection affecting the service state hash, or an execution exception.